acend/container-basics-training/content/en/docs/08/_index.md

 You need to set the absolute path on the -v option, e.g. `-v /home/<username>/php-app:/var/www/html` or `-v C:\Temp\php-app:/var/www/html`
 {{% /alert %}}

-You can now check if the error is still present, or you wait until the second question is answered.
+You can now check whether the error is still present, or wait until the second question is answered.

 ## Port forwarding for your Docker container

 Docker is able to forward any port you want/specify to your local machine.
 This is great but also has the possibility of causing port trouble.
-Imagine you had a local httpd service running on port 80, and you are forwarding this same port to your Docker instance.
+Imagine you have a local httpd service running on port 80, and you are forwarding this same port to your Docker instance.

 But let's not assume this right now!
 Or simply use a port other than 80.

-As you might have guessed it's again a parameter named `-p <host-port>:<container-port>` that you can set:
+As you might have guessed, it's a parameter called `-p <host-port>:<container-port>` that you can set:

 Linux: